Santhoshnov/Santhoshnov/README.md

-# Hi there, I'm Santhosh S! 👋
+# Hi there, I'm Santhosh S 👋

 I'm a backend web developer who loves logic and problem-solving.
 I specialise in building robust and scalable web applications using a variety of technologies.
 I'm always eager to adapt to new technologies and learn through hands-on project building.
 I'm also experienced in working on data science projects where I've applied machine learning and deep learning techniques to solve real-world problems.